-A Revised Design & Operations Plan for the Norway Lake Waste Disposal Site (Greenview, 2022) was submitted to the Ministry of the Environment, Conservation and Parks as supporting documentation for an amended ECA on May 11, 2022.
+A Revised Design & Operations Plan for the Norway Lake Waste Disposal Site (Greenview, 2022) was submitted to the Ministry of the Environment, Conservation and Parks (and or the Ministry) as supporting documentation for an amended ECA on May 11, 2022.
 The amended ECA No. A411702 was issued March 17, 2023.

-The groundwater flow direction at the site in 2023 was similar to historical interpretations in the overburden and bedrock aquifers.
+The groundwater flow direction at the site in 2024 was similar to historical interpretations in the overburden and bedrock aquifers.
 The predominant groundwater flow directions in the overburden and bedrock aquifers were interpreted to be to the northeast with a minor component to the southeast.

-Groundwater quality northeast, east and immediately downgradient of the site was interpreted to be impacted from the Norway Lake WTS in both the overburden and bedrock aquifers.
-Based on the results of the 2023 Reasonable Use Concept criteria assessment, the site was interpreted to meet the intent of Ontario Ministry Guideline B-7 at all downgradient property boundaries for a closed landfill.
+Groundwater quality northeast, east and immediately downgradient of the site was interpreted to be impacted by the Norway Lake WTS in both the overburden and bedrock aquifers.
+Based on the results of the 2024 Reasonable Use Concept criteria assessment, the site was interpreted to meet the intent of Ontario Ministry Guideline B-7 at all downgradient property boundaries for a closed landfill.

 Historically, surface water quality in the vicinity of the site was assessed at the seasonally inundated creek/lowlying depressional area located to the north and east of the closed waste mound.
-Historically, the downstream sampling location SW-1 has not been interpreted to be significantly impacted by landfill-related factors and surface water quality was interpreted to meet Provincial Water Quality Objectives.
-Surface water sampling location SW-1 and background location SW-4 were not sampled in 2023 as both locations were observed to be dry.
+Historically, the downstream sampling location SW-1 has not been interpreted tobe significantly impacted by landfill-related factors and surface water quality was interpreted to meet Provincial Water Quality Objectives.
+Surface water monitoring and sampling is completed on a biennial basis.
+Sampling was last completed in June and September 2023.
+The next sampling is scheduled for spring and fall 2025.

-Based on Township Greater Madawaska records approximately 15,802 vehicles visited the Norway Lake WTS in 2023 and accepted approximately 26,787 bags of waste.
-A recorded 429 tonnes of municipal waste were collected in 2023 and transported for final disposal to the approved waste disposal facility of GFL in Moose Creek, Ontario.
-Additionally, approximately 877 cubic metres of leaf and yard waste and 4,585 cubic metres of construction, demolition, and bulky waste were accepted at the Norway Lake WTS in 2023.
+Based on Township Greater Madawaska records approximately 12,309 vehicles visited the Norway Lake WTS in 2024 and accepted approximately 26,677 bags of waste.
+A recorded 453 tonnes of municipal waste were collected in 2024 and transported for final disposal to the approved waste disposal facility of GFL in Moose Creek, Ontario.
+Additionally, approximately 932 cubic metres of leaf and yard waste and 4,406 cubic metres of construction, demolition, and bulky waste were accepted at the Norway Lake WTS in 2024.

-Recycling tonnage records indicated that 136 tonnes of Blue Box recyclables were collected and diverted including 67 tonnes of commingled containers, 43 tonnes of mixed fibres, and 26 tonnes of old corrugated cardboard.
+Recycling tonnage records indicated that 134 tonnes of Blue Box recyclables were collected and diverted including 61 tonnes of commingled containers, 36 tonnes of mixed fibres, and 37 tonnes of old corrugated cardboard.

-A recorded 80 tonnes of scrap metal, 96 refrigerant units and 8 tonnes of waste electronic and electrical equipment were collected from the Norway Lake WTS.
+A recorded 91 tonnes of scrap metal, 36 refrigerant units and 6 tonnes of waste electronic and electrical equipment were collected from the Norway Lake WTS.